 Stay Well Heating Grants

-Stay Well grants of up to £300 are awarded for vulnerable individuals and families living in Cambridgeshire (including Peterborough) facing fuel poverty.
+Stay Well grants of up to £300 are awarded for vulnerable individuals and families living in Cambridgeshire (excluding Peterborough) facing fuel poverty.
 These grants are to be used towards future heating costs.
 For those that are homeless, other costs of keeping warm (such as sleeping bags) will be considered.

 Grant recipients must be referred by an organisation - either voluntary sector or local authority - that has assessed the circumstances and can verify that the individual or family are in extreme crisis and in need of immediate assistance.